junxit/us-congress-bills-110/metadata.md

 - 2007-01-30 — Mr. Lantos moved to suspend the rules and agree to the resolution, as amended.
 - 2007-01-30 — On motion to suspend the rules and agree to the resolution, as amended Agreed to by the Yeas and Nays: (2/3 required): 364 - 34, 25 Present (Roll no. 63). (text: CR H1000-1001)
 - 2007-01-30 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution, as amended Agreed to by the Yeas and Nays: (2/3 required): 364 - 34, 25 Present (Roll no. 63).(text: CR H1000-1001)
+- 2007-01-31 — Received in the Senate.
+- 2007-02-05 — Referred to the Subcommittee on Europe.
+- 2007-02-05 — Referred to the Subcommittee on International Organizations, Human Rights, and Oversight.
+- 2007-02-17 — Referred to the Committee on Foreign Relations.